nuber-io/nuber/docs/instances/network-settings.md

 **Macvlan Network** Instances have internet access and can be reached from outside, they are unable to communitate with the host.
 This is works out of the box, and is faster than bridging, so unless you need to communicate with the host, then this is your best choice.
 If you are using this on `eth1` or you dont want to use DCHP for allocating IP addresses then you will need to adjust the network settings inside the container.

 **Bridged Network** Instances have internet access and can be reached from outside, and they can communicate with the host.
-When you installed `nuber` you would have been asked if you want to setup a bridged network, this would of created the device `nuberbr1`, which is used by Nuber.
+When you installed `nuber` you would have been asked if you want to setup a bridged network, this would of created the device `nuber-bridged`[^1], which is used by Nuber.
 If you did not start it then see the `install.sh`, as it needs to be running and working.
 If you are using this on `eth1` or you dont want to use DCHP for allocating IP addresses then you will need to adjust the network settings inside the container.

+[^1]: In version 0.1.0, the network bridge was created as `nuberbr1`.